How We Work – Garden Design

 Master planning and technical detailing are the next stages in preparation for the tendering process.
 These are normally drawn in CAD and provide all the information required to manufacture and construct the project.

 Once a successful contractor is appointed, some form of contract administration is needed to commission and oversee the project to practical completion and handover to the client.

 Pre-application planning advice and planning applications are often required and we have built up good relationships with consultants and local authorities to ensure a smooth process.

-Being a plant-focussed designer, Tom likes to personally select, procure and choose plants and works with the very best growers in the UK.
+Being a plant-focused designer, Tom likes to personally select, procure, and choose plants and works with the very best growers in the UK.